vnep-approx-py3/alib-py3/README.md

 # Overview

 The **alib** (short for **a library**) provides a common **Python 3.X** basis for our **Virtual Network Embedding Problem (VNEP)** approximation framework.
+It is based on the original **Python 2.7** framework that is also hosted on **[Github at https://github.com/vnep-approx/alib](https://github.com/vnep-approx/alib)**.

 As such, it contains (among other things)
 - A common **[data model](alib/datamodel.py)** to capture the notions of **substrate graphs** (physical networks), **request graphs** (virtual networks), and **embeddings** of requests to a substrate, **scenarios**, i.e. bundling multiple requests to be embedded on a common substrate.
 - A common **[scenario generation](alib/scenariogeneration.py)** framework to generate cartesian products of parameter spaces and to generate scenarios accordingly (at random).
 - A common **[scenario execution](alib/run_experiment.py)** framework to execute experments in parallel and using arbitrarily many different parameter configurations.
 - A common base for solving **[integer/linear programs](alib/modelcreator.py)** pertaining to the VNEP together with an implementation of the **[classic multi-commodity flow formulation](alib/mip.py)** for the VNEP.
+- Additionally, **[utilities](alib.util.py)** are provided to facilitate pretty printing, logging, etc.

 # Dependencies and Requirements

-The alib library requires Python 3.X.
-Required python libraries: gurobipy, numpy, cPickle, networkx 1.9, matplotlib.
+The alib library requires Python 3.X and uses the following libraries: gurobipy, numpy, networkx (for parsing TopologyZoo instances), matplotlib, and click.

 Gurobi must be installed and the .../gurobi64/lib directory added to the environment variable LD_LIBRARY_PATH.

-For generating and executing (etc.) experiments, the environment variable ALIB_EXPERIMENT_HOME must be set to a path, such that the subfolders input/ output/ and log/ exist.
+For generating and executing (etc.) experiments, the environment variable **ALIB_EXPERIMENT_HOME** should be set to a path, such that the subfolders input/ output/ and log/ exist.
+If this environment variable is not set, the current working directory is traversed upwards until a directory containing input/, output/, and log/ is found.

-**Note**: Our source was only tested on Linux (specifically Ubuntu 14/16).
+**Note**: Our source was tested on Linux (specifically Ubuntu 14 and Ubuntu 16) and Mac OS X.

 # Installation